davidmallasen/gemm_adv/README.md

 Install googletest and googlemock for unit testing and build OpenBLAS to improve the naive implementation.

 To build OpenBLAS in Ubuntu download the tar.gz from [OpenBLAS](https://www.openblas.net/), extract it and run `make`.
-Then run `make PREFIX=/path/to/installation install`.
+Then run `make PREFIX=/path/to/installation install` and also install `sudo apt-get install libopenblas-dev`.

 Set the following environment variables:
 ~~~